This section contains the steps and processes involved in preparing and submitting a proposal through OSP.

 - Guidelines for Charging Faculty Salary to Sponsored Projects

 On October 5, 2020, NSF will require PIs to use SciENcv for preparation of Biosketches, and Current and Pending forms.
-OSP has compiled resources into Roadmap to Getting Started with SciENcv and the recorded Webex Session for PIs held on May 8, 2020.
+OSP has compiled resources into Road Map to Getting Started with SciENcv for NSF BioSketches and Current and Pendings and the recorded session Roadmap to getting started on SciENcv for PIs held on September 24, 2020.

 Each investigator is required to disclose situations where “significant financial interests” are present through submitting an online Conflict of Interest Certification.
 Proposals cannot be submitted until all named personnel submit their disclosures.